Application Forms & Procedures

 Reapplying to the School

 If you took the LSAT more than five years ago you must take the test again.
 You must renew your CAS account and resubmit transcripts and recommendations if your Law Services account has expired.
-Contact Law Services to determine your status and then use their system to apply online.
-Although a decision from a previous year has no bearing on a subsequent application, we recommend reapplicants not to submit an identical application.
+Contact the LSAC to determine your status and then use their system to apply online.
+Although a decision from a previous year has no bearing on a subsequent application, we recommend that reapplicants not submit an identical application.
 This usually means submitting a revised personal statement, obtaining additional work or other experiences, pursuing a graduate degree in the intervening period, and/or taking the LSAT again.
-We will use the highest LSAT score except when two or more scores are clustered closely together, in which case we will use the average.
+We will use the highest of multiple LSAT scores unless the scores are clustered closely together, in which case we will use the average.